-Slavic Gospel Association (SGA) is an interdenominational, evangelical missionary organization dedicated to helping evangelical churches make disciples of the people in the lands of Russia for our Lord and Savior, Jesus Christ, through prayer, strategic ministry and financial assistance.
-Its main objectives are to stimulate, develop and maintain a vital, growing base of faithful prayer support; to strengthen and encourage evangelical churches, the other SGA international ministries, and other like-minded parachurch ministries; to provide for the training and equipping of national pastors, missionaries, church planters and lay workers; to secure and coordinate the sponsorship and equipping of national missionaries, church planters and local churches; to equip local churches for strategic outreach ministries; to assist in the development of church-based media ministries; to provide Russian-language Bibles, New Testaments, Bible study tools, theology texts, commentaries, etc., as well as literature for evangelism and discipleship to facilitate the achievement of the previously stated objectives.
+Slavic Gospel Association (SGA) is an interdenominational, evangelical missionary organization dedicated to helping evangelical churches make disciples of the people of the former Soviet and Bloc countries in Eastern Europe and Central Asia, and the Slavic people in Israel for our Lord and Savior, Jesus Christ, through prayer, strategic ministry and financial assistance.
+Its main objectives are to stimulate, develop and maintain a vital, growing base of faithful prayer support; to strengthen and encourage evangelical churches, the other SGA international ministries, and other like-minded parachurch ministries; to provide for the training and equipping of national pastors, missionaries, church planters and lay workers; to secure and coordinate the sponsorship and equipping of national missionaries, church planters and local churches; to equip local churches for strategic outreach ministries; to assist in the development of church-based media ministries; to provide appropriate language Bibles, New Testaments, Bible study tools, theology texts, commentaries, etc., as well as literature for evangelism and discipleship to facilitate the achievement of the previously stated objectives.
 The financial statements do not include the financial position, results of activities or cash flows of SGA's affiliated organizations in Canada, Germany, the United Kingdom, the former Soviet Union, New Zealand or Australia, due to their financial and administrative independence.